jnguyen1111/MP3_player/README.md

 # Description
-  This Mp3 player is a Gui application that uses Tkinter and Pyglet which plays mp3 files.
+  This Mp3 player is a Gui Python application which uses Tkinter and Pyglet to play mp3 files.

 # Buttons
   The Gui interface features multiple buttons